Carolina Kuhlman: Life

 Carolina Kuhlman was the daughter of Julius K. Kuhlman, Oboe player at the Hovkapellet, and Andrika Hallar.
 In 1791, she was enrolled at the Royal Dramatic Training Academy, and became the student of Anne Marie Milan Desguillons in 1793.
-As such, she participated a student actress at the Royal Dramatic Theater.
+As such, she participated a student actress at the Royal Dramatic Theatre.

 Career

-Carolina Kuhlman was contracted as First Premier Actress at the Royal Dramatic Theater in 1800, a position she kept until 1833.
+Carolina Kuhlman was contracted as First Premier Actress at the Royal Dramatic Theatre in 1800, a position she kept until 1833.
 She made a pause in her career at the royal stage in 1820–23, when her husband was director of the Segerlind theatre in Gothenburg and she joined him as an actress there.
 She was an instructor of declamation and deputy principal of the Royal Dramatic Training Academy in 1829–31.

-Kuhlman belonged to the most successful actors of the Royal Dramatic Theater during her tenure there.
+Kuhlman belonged to the most successful actors of the Royal Dramatic Theatre during her tenure there.
 She was generally given good reviews and praised for her realism, her grace and her well balanced mimic.
 She successfully played the leading women's roles of soubrette and ingenue for many years, and continued to the category of mere noble after 1823, in which she was also appreciated for her dignity and style.
 She was however not considered to be very good in tragedies.

 In 1803, Clas Livijn described her role as Hildegard in Johanna von Montfaucon by Kotzebue: "You should see her act!
 I am completely taken by her person in this ancient costume: the language she spoke, everything draw a portrait of one of the innocent girls of past times [...]
 Yes, her action was to remarkable, that I doubt anyone in Sweden can be compared to her."

 In 1819, she and her second spouse acted in the main roles of Romeo and Juliet in its premiere at the royal stage.